gajendhir/rnnotes/docs/npm/pkg-glbl.md

 :::caution Commit and Push before Update

 Commit and Push to your version control before you update any package.
-Some packages require you to update or change your code to work properly.
+Some packages require code rewrites to work properly.

 :::

-This will update the versions of the packages listed in the `package.json` with the [version identifier](../basics/npm/pkg-ver) of the latest available update.
+This will update the versions of the packages listed in the `package.json` with the [version identifier](../npm/pkg-ver) of the latest available update.

 **`ncu`** supports a wide choice of `options` to fine-tune the way ncu checks for updates.
 Check [npm-check-updates documentation](https://www.npmjs.com/package/npm-check-updates) for more details

 :::info

-you should clean, build, and reinstall third party dependencies to get it running properly with the new updated packages
+You should clean, build, and reinstall third party dependencies to get it running properly with the new updated packages

 ::::